 Windows Powershell doesn't have sudo

-- some commands needs to be run as an administrator Powershell has no concept of it.
+- some commands need to be run as an administrator and Powershell has no concept of that.

 One solution we can use is Start-Process